AavashGyawali/DrumKit/README.md

 # Drum Kit Website

 This repository contains a simple web application that lets users play various drum sounds by either clicking on the drum parts displayed on the webpage or by using specific keyboard keys.
-The project is built using HTML, CSS, and JavaScript.You can go to [Drum Kit](https://aavashgyawali-drumkit.netlify.app/) to use online version or clone it and use it locally as instructed below.
+The project is built using HTML, CSS, and JavaScript.You can go to [Drum Kit](https://aavashgyawali-drumkit.netlify.app/){:target="_blank"} to use online version or clone it and use it locally as instructed below.

-## Steps
+##

 1. Clone the repository to your local machine: `git clone https://github.com/AavashGyawali/DrumKit`